sjting8/cse15l-lab-reports/Lab Report 4.md

 ![Image](LogIn.png)

 **Keys Pressed:** ```<up><enter>``` \
 ssh command is used to log into a remote server (ieng6). ssh cs15lwi23aum@ieng6.ucsd.edu was the most recent command in the terminal so the up arrow copied it into the current command line and enter entered it into the terminal.
-This did not prompt me for a password since I am automatically logged in.
+This did not prompt me for a password since I set it up to automatically logged me in.

 ## Step 2
 Clone your fork of the repository from your Github account